1986 NBA Finals: Game 5

 The game was highlighted by Ralph Sampson's ejection early in the second quarter.
 With 9:40 remaining in the second, Sampson threw punches at the Celtics' reserve guard Jerry Sichting, 16 inches shorter than Sampson, leading to his ejection while the benches were cleared.
 The Rockets were leading 34–33 at the time of the brawl, and would lead by as many as 25 points in the second half to score a lopsided victory.
 Akeem Olajuwon scored 32 points while blocking 8 shots.
 Though Kevin McHale scored 33, Larry Bird was held to only 17 points, ultimately leading to one of the worst losses suffered by the Celtics that season.

-As of 2022, this remains the last NBA Finals game to be played by the Celtics in a state other than Massachusetts or California.
+As of 2023, this remained the last NBA Finals game to be played by the Celtics in a state other than Massachusetts or California.
+The next time the Celtics played an NBA Finals game outside those two states also occurred in Texas, during Game Three of the 2024 NBA Finals against the Dallas Mavericks.

 Game 6

 Larry Bird recorded a triple-double of 29 points, 11 rebounds and 12 assists to pace a lopsided Boston win that clinched their 16th NBA championship.
 Kevin McHale added 29 points, 10 rebounds and four blocks.
 Olajuwon paced the Rockets with 21 points and 10 rebounds, but Ralph Sampson was held to only eight points on 4-for-12 shooting, visibly distracted by an angry Boston Garden crowd in the aftermath of Game 5.
 The Celtics led by as much as 30 in the fourth to put away the Rockets.

 Following the conclusion of the 1986 NBA Finals, a video documentary of the 1985–86 NBA season, known as "Sweet Sixteen", was released.
 David Perry was the narrator after Dick Stockton narrated the last three NBA season documentaries.

 This would be the city of Boston's last professional sports championship until 2002 when the New England Patriots won Super Bowl XXXVI.
-Had the 1985 Patriots and the 1986 Boston Red Sox won Super Bowl XX and the 1986 World Series, respectively (the Patriots lost 46–10 to the Chicago Bears, while the Red Sox lost in seven games to the New York Mets), it would have given Boston three different professional sports championships in the same calendar year.
-In 2007–08, the city came very close to achieving this, as the 2007 Red Sox and 2007–08 Celtics won titles, but the 2007 Patriots lost Super Bowl XLII to the New York Giants.
-A Houston–Boston World Series was also a possibility; however, the Mets defeated the Houston Astros in six games of the 1986 National League Championship Series.
-In 2018–19, the 2018 Red Sox won the 2018 World Series, while the 2018 Patriots won Super Bowl LIII, giving Boston two different professional sports championships within a year, while the 2018–19 Boston Bruins reached the 2019 Stanley Cup Finals, but lost to the St. Louis Blues in seven games.

-The closing song following Game 6 was "Whatever We Imagine" by James Ingram.